h2020-westlife-eu/prov-n-editor/README.md

 Proof of concept sample editor.

 The editor can communicate with other web apps using cross document messaging API (window.opener.postMessage()).
+- 'submit plain' button sends the message in the form {'contentType':'text/plain','content':'...'}
+- 'submit compressed' button sends the content compressed by LZ algorithm and encoded in base64 in the form {'contentType':'application/x-lzip','content':'FDAmHsGMFcFsFMB2AXEaAOAneAzAlgB4A...'}

-The editor can be filled by initial content, just pass the content as an hash parameter
+The editor can be filled by initial content in following hash parameters:
 - 'content' for plain/text e.g.: https://h2020-westlife-eu.github.io/prov-n-editor/#content=document%0Dentity(e1)%0DendDocument
 - 'contentBase64' for base64 encoded text
 - 'contentLZ' for LZ compressed and base64 encoded text,